Religion in Haiti: Islam

-As of 2010, there is a small Islamic community in Haiti of around 4000–5000 Muslims, who mainly reside in Port-au-Prince, Cap-Haïtien and its surrounding suburbs.
-The history of Islam on the island of Hispaniola begins with slavery in Haiti.
-Many Muslims were imported as slaves to Haiti.
+As of 2022, there is a small Islamic community in Haiti is approximately 10,000 Muslims.

 In 2000, Nawoon Marcellus, a member of Fanmi Lavalas from Saint-Raphaël, became the first Muslim elected to the Chamber of Deputies of Haiti.

-Baháʼí Faith
+Bahá'í Faith

 The Baháʼí Faith in Haiti begins with a mention by `Abdu'l-Bahá, then head of the religion, in 1916 as one of the island countries of the Caribbean being among the places Baháʼís should take the religion to.
 The first Baháʼí to visit Haiti was Leonora Armstrong in 1927.
 After that others visited until Louis George Gregory visited in January 1937 and he mentions a small community of Baháʼís operating in Haiti.
 The first long term pioneers, Ruth and Ellsworth Blackwell, arrived in 1940.
 Following their arrival the first Baháʼí Local Spiritual Assembly of Haiti was formed in 1942 in Port-au-Prince.
 From 1951 the Haitian Baháʼís participated in regional organizations of the religion until 1961 when Haitian Baháʼís elected their own National Spiritual Assembly and soon took on goals reaching out into neighboring islands.
 The Association of Religion Data Archives (relying mostly on the World Christian Encyclopedia) estimated some 21,000 Baháʼís in Haiti in 2005 and about the same in 2010.

 Judaism

 Sephardic Jews arrived in Saint-Domingue during the first days of the colonial period, despite that they were banned in the official Catholic edicts.
 They became merchants and integrated themselves into the French Catholic society.
 Waves of Jews continued to immigrate to the Haiti, including a group of Ashkenazi Jews escaping Hitler's Germany in the 1940s; Haiti was one of the few countries to welcome them openly.
 Haitian Catholics had idiosyncratic ideas about Jews, stemming from Catholic anti-Judaism, although many Vodou practitioners imagined themselves to be the descendants of Jews and to hold esoteric Judaic knowledge.

 There is a group of Judaism predominantly residing in Port-au-Prince, where the community today meets at the home of businessman billionaire Gilbert Bigio, a Haitian of Syrian descent.
 Bigio's father first settled in Haiti in 1925 and was active in the Jewish community.
 In November 1947, his father played a significant role in Haiti's support for the statehood of Israel in a vote to the United Nations.
 Every Rosh Hashanah and Yom Kippur, services are held at his residence.
-The last Jewish wedding to take place in Haiti occurred 10 years ago; Bigio's daughter, while the last bris was done for his son, more than 30 years ago.
-Bigio owns the only Torah in all of the country, which he provides to the community for services.